 Gently fold the buttermilk mixture into the flour mixture with a rubber spatula until just combined (do not over mix).
 The batter will be heavy and thick.

 Scrape the batter into the prepared pan, and sprinkle with the remaining 1/4 cup Parmesan.

 Bake until golden brown and a toothpick inserted into the center comes out with just a few crumbs attached, 45-50 minutes, rotating pan halfway through.

 Let loaf cool in the pan for 10 minutes, the turn out onto wire rack and let cool for 1 hours before serving.

-The BEST Pumpkin Bread Ever!
+my response The BEST Pumpkin Bread Ever!

 submitted by GlassyGirl

 1 cup vegetable oil

 2/3 cup water

 1 teaspoon ground cinnamon